napari/napari.github.io/applications/dask.md

 ## processing data with `dask.array.map_blocks`

 As previously mentioned,
-sometimes it is desireable to process data prior to viewing.
+sometimes it is desirable to process data prior to viewing.
 We'll take as an example
 a series of TIFF files acquired on a lattice-light-sheet microscope.
 A typical workflow might be to deskew, deconvolve, and perhaps crop or apply some channel registration prior to viewing.

-With `dask.array.map_blocks` we can apply any function that accepts a `numpy` array and returns a modified array to all of the images in our `dask.array`.
+With `dask.array.map_blocks` we can apply any function that accepts a `numpy` array and returns a modified array to all the images in our `dask.array`.
 It will be evaluated lazily, when requested (in this case, by `napari`);
 we do not have to wait for it to process the entire dataset.